Country of origin: Switzerland

-It was in this field that he became recognized as one of the most creative investigators.
-He was the first to clone alpha-interferon genes, elucidate the life cycle of bacteriophages and regulate red blood cell components.
+It was in this field that he became recognized as one of the most creative innovators.
+He was the first to clone alpha-interferon genes, explicate the life cycle of bacteriophages and regulate red blood cell components.

 In 1978, he co-founded Biogen, one of the world’s first biotechnology companies.
 Within a few years of its founding, Biogen moved to Cambridge, Massachusetts.
 In 2003, Biogen merged with IDEC Pharmaceuticals, led by Ivor Royston.

 It was also around this time that Weissmann again moved across the pond from the Department of Neurodegenerative Diseases at University College, London to head the Scripps Florida Department of Infectology.
 In welcoming him to Florida, Governor Jeb Bush hailed Weissmann as “a preeminent scientist.”